Demonstrate You Fit the Job Criteria

 Sample Job Description

 We are specialist advisers to corporate owners and high net worth individuals.
-We have built up a reputation for working with companies and individuals, to enhance their business and personal finances.
-This has been achieved through the development of highly specialised products and services, designed specifically for those markets.
+We have built a strong reputation for working with companies and individuals, to enhance their business and personal finances.
+This has been achieved through the development and design of highly specialised services for our clients.

-• Achieved (or be predicted) a 2:1 or above in any degree discipline
+• Achieved (or predicted) a 2:1 or above in any degree discipline

 My Evidence